presnick/ProgramsInformationPeople/_sources/IndefiniteIteration/ExtraExercises.rst

    myTests().main()

-4.2 Write a function called ``check_letts`` that takes a list as its parameter, and contains a while loop that only stops once the element of the list is the string 'no'.
+4.2 Write a function called ``check_letts`` that takes a list as its parameter, and contains a while loop that only stops once it reaches an element of the list that is the string ``'no'``.
 What is returned is a list of all of the strings up until it reaches 'no'.

 .. activecode:: ee_ch07_042
    :tags: IndefiniteIteration/listenerLoop.rst